smcalilly/notes-and-resources/python/multiprocessing.md

 ```

 ## apply
-use apply if you want multiprocessing for a function but it doesn't require an iterable.
+use apply if you want multiprocessing for a function without an iterable:
 ```python
 p = ThreadPool(processes=10)
 p.apply(function_to_call)